SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models

-Many research~\citep{zeng2023agenttuning, yue2023MAmmoTH} have shown that fine-tuning pre-trained LLMs on high-quality language instructions can gain performance improvement by enabling the model to better utilize the knowledge memorized through pre-training, follow more accurate and human-readable reasoning styles and language formats.
-However, the main challenges of constructing scientific instructions include the knowledge and complexity required and the smaller scale of available data, which are introduced in Section~\ref{Introduction}.

-Therefore, in this section, we seek to tackle these obstacles by creating \data to enhance the scientific problem-solving capabilities of LLMs.
-Figure~\ref{fig:SciInstruct} illustrates our meticulous design of essential sub-modules aimed at gathering large-scale, high-quality instructions to enhance LLMs' scientific task performance.
-These critical sub-modules encompass self-reflective instruction annotation and noisy instruction filtering. \data comprises a total of 172,216 meticulously verified instructions.
+Many research~\citep{zeng2023agenttuning, yue2023MAmmoTH, yue2024mammoth2} have shown that fine-tuning pre-trained LLMs on high-quality CoT reasoning data can gain performance improvement by enabling the model to better utilize the knowledge memorized through pre-training, follow more accurate and human-readable reasoning styles and language formats.
+However, the main challenges of constructing scientific instructions include the knowledge and complexity required and the smaller scale of available data.
+Therefore, we seek to tackle these obstacles by creating \data to enhance the LLMs' scientific problem-solving capabilities.
+Figure~\ref{fig: SciInstruct} illustrates our meticulous design of essential sub-modules aimed at gathering large-scale, high-quality instructions.
+These critical sub-modules encompass self-reflective instruction annotation and noisy instruction filtering. \data comprises a total of \textbf{254,051} verified instructions.